llj110/Text-Summarization-Web/README.md

 ## Dependencies
+The code of model is mainly based on the work: https://github.com/ucfnlp/control-over-copying.
 The code is written in Python (v3.7) and Pytorch (v1.3).
 We suggest the following environment:

 * A Linux machine (Ubuntu) with GPU